timschristie/tim-christie.com/content/post/20171230/china-day-17.md

 We decided to eat lunch at a restaurant just outside the bus centre, and then had a coffee at a Starbucks which was next door.
 Got back to the station just a short while before the bus arrived.

 It took about 2 and a half hours to reach Xitangzhen, when we arrived it was still quite overcast and just lightly raining.
 We walked down the road to the Xitang Holiday Hotel and checked in.

+Went out for dinner at about 6pm, at a restaurant directly outside the front of the hotel.
+After eating, went back to the room and watched some TV.

+At about 8:30pm we walked out and took a look at the Jiashan Xitang Ancient Town Scenic Area.
+We'll be back again tomorrow when everything is open to have a proper look around.